A molar pregnancy is a complication that happens very early on in pregnancy.

-- How old you are: Being younger than 20 and older than 35 puts you in a higher risk category.
+- Your age: Being younger than 15 and older than 43 puts you in a higher risk category for a molar pregnancy.

-- Previous molar pregnancy or miscarriage: Yes, if it’s happened once, the likelihood of it happening again is higher—but don’t let this deter you.
+- Previous molar pregnancy or pregnancy loss: If you’re already had a molar pregnancy, the likelihood of it happening again is higher—but don’t let this deter you.
 It’s also completely possible to have a pregnancy without complications.

 - Where you’re from: Stats show that there are higher rates of molar pregnancy in different parts of the world.
 That being said, a molar pregnancy can happen to anyone and it is never your fault.

 More on molar pregnancies

 Whether you’ve been diagnosed with a molar pregnancy, you think you may have one, or you’re researching them just in case, it’s only natural to have some questions.